MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/pathtracer/pathtracerexample1.md

 # Example 6.1: Volume Rendering vs. Path Tracer

 ## Introduction
 In this example you develop a network to show some differences between volume rendering and the MeVisLab Path Tracer.
-You will visualize the same scene using both 3D rendering techniques and use some of the modules for path tracing.
+You will visualize the same scene using both 3D rendering techniques and some of the modules for path tracing.

 {{<alert class="warning" caption="Attention">}}
 The MeVis Path Tracer requires an NVIDIA graphics card with CUDA support.
 In order to check your hardware, open MeVisLab and add a `SoPathTracer` module to your workspace.
 You will see a message if your hardware does not support CUDA: